Your Hastings, St Leonards and Rye Observer is in shops now!

-In this week’s edition, proposals for a “family fun factory” in the former Debenhams store in Hastings town centre, which could create more than 60 full and part-time jobs, have been put forward, with readers giving their views.
+In this week’s edition, more proposals for the former Debenhams building in Hastings have been revealed.
+The plans come after separate proposals for a three-floor family ‘fun factory’ games arcade were unveiled recently.

-In other news in today’s Observer, a family has spoken on how they ‘lost everything’ after a fire ripped through their home.
+In other news in today’s Observer, a Hastings woman has also said she felt ‘revolted’ after finding meat in her McDonald’s vegetarian meal.

-And a man who broke into a family’s home in Hastings armed with a knife has been jailed.
+You can also read how police in Hastings have disrupted 30 organised crime groups and made hundreds of arrests in the first year since a major clampdown on drug-related crime was launched.

-The family of a St Leonards woman who was killed in a fatal collision by a dangerous driver have this week warned other motorists of the devastating consequences of excessive speeding and drink or drug-driving.
+Don’t miss our two-page spread in today’s paper on Sunday’s rally along Hastings seafront, as scores joined in to show their support for Ukraine.
+We also report on how the community at large has stepped in through various fundraising events and appeals to help Ukraine.

 Full details on how you can save up to 20 per cent on your Observer are inside today’s edition.